Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/compliance/quick-setup-for-advanced-ediscovery.md

 ## <a name="accessing-a-case-in-advanced-ediscovery"></a>Accès à un cas dans Advanced eDiscovery

-Advanced eDiscovery est accessible depuis le Centre de sécurité &amp; conformité.
-Vous devez être membre d’un cas eDiscovery dans le Centre de sécurité &amp; conformité pour accéder au cas dans Advanced eDiscovery.
-Pour savoir comment affecter des autorisations à un cas eDiscovery et ajouter des utilisateurs à un cas eDiscovery, consultez l’article relatif à la [gestion des cas eDiscovery dans Office 365](ediscovery-cases.md).
+You access Advanced eDiscovery from the Security &amp; Compliance Center.
+You have to be a member of an eDiscovery case in the Security &amp; Compliance Center to access the case in Advanced eDiscovery.
+For instructions about assigning eDiscovery case permissions and adding users to an eDiscovery case, see [Manage eDiscovery cases in Office 365](ediscovery-cases.md).

 Pour accéder à un cas dans Advanced eDiscovery :